 olive oil

 Taste.
-If it tastes like a tad bit of something is missing, then add a pinch or two of sea salt before serving!
+If something feels just shy of complete, add a pinch or two of sea salt before serving.

 Comments